unfoldingWord-dev/Door43/README.md

 git submodule update

 6) Setup your user and acl config files by copying the .dist config files to their regular names:<br/>
-cp conf/users.auth.php.dist conf/users.auth.php<br/>
+cp conf/users.auth.php.dev conf/users.auth.php<br/>
-cp conf/acl.auth.php.dist conf/acl.auth.php
+cp conf/acl.auth.php.dev conf/acl.auth.php

+7) Put other config files in place (this have different settings on production): cp conf/local.php.dev conf/local.php cp conf/plugin.local.php.dev conf/local.php

-(The above two steps, 5 and 6, will soon be replaced with a bootstrap.php file that will set up submodules and config files and content)
+(The above three steps, 5 thru 7, will soon be replaced with a bootstrap.php file that will set up submodules and config files and content)

-7) You can now go to http://&lt;your.door43.domain&gt;/home?do=login and login as admin, password admin.
+8) You can now go to http://&lt;your.door43.domain&gt;/home?do=login and login as admin, password admin.